-Deaths from meningitis and sepsis in children under the age of five were estimated to be higher than deaths due to malaria, not accounting the devastation from after effects.
+It is estimated that meningitis affects more than 5 million people globally each year.
+Other vaccine-preventable diseases have seen global rates drop by 70-90%, but meningitis is drastically behind, dropping just 53% between 1990 and 2017.
+Deaths from meningitis and sepsis in children under the age of five are estimated to be higher than deaths due to malaria, not accounting the devastation from impairments caused by the disease.

 What has the project achieved?